NCAR/dart-developers-guide/src/private.md

 When is it ok to use a private repo?

-- collaborators require a private repo for development.
+- Collaborators require a private repo for development.
 - You want to have content for the DART team only.

 If you want to use Github with a private version of the DART repo with